xxv/esphome-knob/README.md

 ### 3D print the housing

 The housing is designed in [OpenSCAD](https://openscad.org/).
-If you're new to OpenSCAD, you'll need to download a copy, load up the `.scad` files in it, render them, then export them to `.stl` files.
+For convenince, there are rendered versions of all the files in the [housing/rendered](housing/rendered) directory.
+If you want to modify the design, you'll need to download a copy of OpenSCAD, load up the `.scad` files in it, make your changes, render them, then export them to `.stl` files.

 Note: this repository uses a git submodule for part of the housing, so you'll need to make sure you update your submodules: